telechubby/StudySprint-API-Interen/README.md

 productivity using the Pomodoro technique at work.
 It also enables synchronization of work sessions between multiple users in real time.

-This is the frontend for the application built in React Native & Expo.
+This is the backend for the application built in Java Spring, utilizing a PostgreSQL Database.

 If you'd like to access and read the documentation for the frontend you can find it <a href="https://github.com/martintrifunov/studysprint">here.</a>